TagesWoche/crowd-plugin/readme.txt

 = WHAT DOES THE PLUGIN DO? =

-You can create so called ‘Input Card’ where users can answer a question and provide valuable feedback.
+You can create a so called ‘Input Card’ where users can answer a question and provide valuable feedback.
 Furthermore, the plugin provides a ‘Poll Card’ that you can use for surveys.
 Finally, there is also a third type of cards ‘HTML Card’ that allows custom html input to create your very own card.

 = HOW DO I USE IT? =